| Teach Yourself SQL in 21 Days, Second Edition

 and the || operator, which conveys the concept of character concatenation.

-What if you wanted to select parts of a database that fit a pattern but weren't
+I Want to Be Like LIKEWhat if you wanted to select parts of a database that fit a pattern but weren't

 quite exact matches?
 You could use the equal sign and run through all the possible